 - Let people know where you’re going and what your travel plans are.
 We’re talking about your family back home.
 This just makes sense; people knowing where you are is better than no one knowing where you are.

 - But at the same time don’t feel the need to tell everybody you meet everything about yourself.
-If you’re married, where you’re staying, where you’re going… If someone feels like they’re a bit too interested, just tell some white lies.
+If someone feels like they’re a bit too interested, just tell some white lies.

 - In rural areas and in the South, dress more conservatively.
 In cities like Taipei, women dress pretty much how they want and they look pretty cool.
 But in more rural areas, and also in the South, this is less of a thing.
 A decent rule of thumb is just to look you at what other women are dressed like and try to follow suit as best you can.

 - Don’t leave your drink unattended at bars or clubs.
 This is just a silly idea wherever you are.
 Really.

 At the end of the day, Taiwan is safe to travel for solo female travellers.
 It’s a progressive country but that doesn’t mean that it’s not without its issues.
 For example, in certain parts of the country, you may need to dress more conservatively for less attention.

 We’ve covered the main safety concerns already, but there are a few more things to know.
 Read on for more detailed information on how to have a safe trip to Taiwan.